malmgrenola/feed-us/README.md

 ## UX

-The typical website user is an adult ready to take the responsabillity to plan the dinner for the whole week.
+The typical website user is an adult ready to take the responsibility to plan the dinner for the whole week.

 List user Stories:

-- As a user, I would like to see my weekly dinner planning so I can get a dinner overview of whats up for dinner.
+- As a user, I would like to see my weekly dinner planning so I can get a dinner overview of what's up for dinner.
-- As a user, I would like to find a recepie and add it to the week planning so that I can get an week overview of what is for dinner.
+- As a user, I would like to find a recipe and add it to the week's planning so that I can get an overview of what is for dinner.
 - As a user, I would like to get an automated shopping list based on my weekly schedule, so I know what to buy in the store.
-- As a user, I should be able to add items to the shoppinglist so I dont miss buying other items in the store.
+- As a user, I should be able to add items to the shopping list so I don't miss buying other items in the store.
-- As a user, I should be able to tick off items when Im in the store so I know what I have left to find.
+- As a user, I should be able to tick off items when I'm in the store so I know what I have left to find.
-- As a user, I would like to send my shopping list as an email to my fellow, so I dont have todo all shopping myself.
+- As a user, I would like to send my shopping list as an email to my fellow users, so I don't have to do all the shopping myself.
 - ...

 ### Navigation & Wireframes